yvesdeboeck66/Masterproef-Yves-De-Boeck/README.md

 1) in ./validation download [this](https://github.com/rafaelpadilla/Object-Detection-Metrics.git) repository

 2) in ./validation/Object-Detection-Metrics/detections, place the detection files you created with YOLOv3 or R-FCN.
 In ./validation/Object-Detection-Metrics/groundtruths/ place the label files of the original images.
 ATTENTION: they require a different format than that of the label file we use for blender.
 If you are testing on KITTI recordings you can make use of the tracklet_to_label2.m function in ./tools/ to automatically extract the right groundtruth label files from the kitti tracklet xml files.

+## Other useful scripts
+In ./Tools you can find some other useful scripts, the most important are:
+* frame2video.py - Convert your frames to a video file
+* makeComposites.m - If you don't have access to your harmonization scripts or you don't have a CAFFE installation, you can still run the application and convert the frames that are saved in ./blender_output to composites using this script.
+* addZerosToTrackletName.m - The tracklet_2_label script outputs filenames that have 4 zero's less than the original kitti frame names.
+This won't work for the implementation of the AP calculation, since groundtruth detections should have the same filename as the data frames.
+This file automatically adds all 4 zero's to all filenames in a folder.